 Rory worked for 12 years as a director of a workers’ co-operative before building his academic career at Sheffield Hallam University through a PhD study of co-operative social enterprises.
 He has been a faculty member since 2003 with a research focus on the development of democratic relations in informal and formal organisations.
-With a strong interest in the impact of workplace democracy on corporate governance, he has maintained a connection to practice through directorships with Social Enterprise International Ltd and FairShares Association Ltd. He is the academic lead for Principles of Responsible Management Education (PRME) and a new MBA in Co-operative Leadership and Social Entrepreneurship at Sheffield Business School.
+With a strong interest in the impact of workplace democracy on corporate governance, he has maintained a connection to practice through directorships with Social Enterprise International Ltd and FairShares Association Ltd. He is the academic lead for Principles of Responsible Management Education (PRME) and coordinated the development of a new MBA/PgC in Co-operative Leadership and Social Entrepreneurship at Sheffield Business School.

 Rory was appointed Reader in Cooperative and Social Enterprise at Sheffield Business School in 2013 after six years as a Senior Lecturer.
 In 2018, he became Professor of Cooperative Social Entrepreneurship through his pioneering work on the FairShares Institute for Cooperative Social Entrepreneurship at Sheffield Hallam University.
 He serves on the board of the UK Society for Co-operative Studies and as an Editorial Board member of both the Social Enterprise Journal and Journal of Social Entrepreneurship.
 He is one of four guest editors for a special issue of the International Journal of Entrepreneurial Behaviour and Research (IJEBR) on critical perspectives on social enterprise.